 It was in the year 1858 when Camilo Hurtado de Amézaga, marquis of Riscal, traveled to Bordeaux, France and found the inspiration to start his own winery.
-He would bring French vitis-vinifera root stocks to plant in his vineyards – cabernet sauvignon would be the variety that best adapted to the Rioja terroir – which played a key role in many of his early wines.
+He would bring French vitis-vinifera vine cuttings to plant in his vineyards – cabernet sauvignon would be the variety that best adapted to the Rioja terroir – which played a key role in many of his early wines.

 Bodega de los Herederos del Marques de Riscal, as it is officially named, is located in the village of Elciego, within the Rioja Alavesa sub-area.
 It owns 540 hectares of vineyards and controls another 900 to produce more than six million bottles per year, becoming one of the easiest Spanish brands to find abroad – over 60 percent of its production is exported to more than 100 countries.

 Set on maintaining and reinforcing its position as one of the most important and well-known wineries in Rioja, the Riscal brand embarked on the 21st century with the intent on creating a ‘City of Wine’ on its property – easily the most audacious, intense and effective marketing campaign ever displayed by a Spanish winery.

 They were certain that they wanted a modernistic building that aroused emotions.
 To achieve that, they thought of Frank O. Gehry, a Canadian-born, world renowned architect, known for works such as the Guggenheim Museum in Bilbao.
 Gehry had never designed a winery before and accepted the challenge.

 Like the Guggenheim, the building is covered with titanium.
 In this case, however, Gehry wanted to infuse his work with the signature colours of Marques de Riscal: pink like the wine, gold like the mesh on the Riscal bottles, and silver like the bottle top.